KumarRoshandot/fb_public_repo_crawler_PyGitHub_SQLITE_FLASK_Webserver/README.md

 					This will  just  display the Data  in a JSON Format with repository name ,months ,count

 					2) http://127.0.0.1:5000/stats?type=table
-					--> Now this is just a additional parameter if u specify then give this value as table', now i have set only table view type.we can also have like chart view but we can do that later.
+					--> Now this is just a additional parameter if u specify then give this value as 'table', now i have set only table view type.we can also have like chart view but we can do that later.
 					--> So you will get  the  entire information in tablular  view.